 Puppies usually need to be fed every two hours during the first week of life.
-But as they grow and grow, the intervals between feedings increase.
+But as they grow, the intervals between feedings increase.
 At about four weeks, puppies can begin to transition from milk to solid food.
-When switching to solid food, the puppy should be fed high-quality dry food and croquettes, which will be soaked and mixed with hot water and milk substitute to take the form of porridge.
+When switching to solid food, the puppy should be fed high-quality dry food and croquettes, which will be soaked and mixed with hot water and a milk substitute to take the form of porridge.
 Gradually, in puppies from 7 to 8 weeks, the amount of milk substitute can be reduced until the puppies can eat dry food and croquettes.
-Consult your veterinarian for the exact amount, feed, and create a long-term feeding plan tailored to the puppies’ developmental needs.
+Consult your veterinarian for the exact amount to feed and create a long-term feeding plan tailored to the puppies’ developmental needs.

 How Much Should a New-Born Puppy Weigh?

 The average weight of puppies at birth depends on the breed.
 During the first weeks of life, a puppy’s body weight can double or even triple.
 When he gains 10 to 15% of his daily weight at birth, he is considered healthy.
 Puppies that cannot gain enough weight during this early period are difficult to survive.

 When Should I Do the First Check-Up on the Puppy?

 Assuming the newborn puppy looks healthy, most veterinarians recommend getting the first round of vaccinations at six weeks of age.
 This can vary, but you should be aware that this is the likely time frame.
 Disinfestation and a standard examination can be done at a younger age.
 Consult and call your veterinarian immediately if a puppy has any of the following symptoms:

 - Slight increase in body weight

 - Unable to urinate or play as usual